moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

   const x = 0;
   const y = 10;

+  // DM: todoMM: this is not what happened in the code. run all this code and make sure it is correct, then read the descriptions in comments to be sure they are correct.
   // If x is truthy, skip evaluating y const result = x || y;
   console.log(result); // Output: 10